EvanPurkhiser/scripts/README.md

-# Evan Purkhiser's Random Scripts
+## Evan Purkhiser's scripts

-These are scripts that are either too small to deserve their own repository, or were found somewhere on the internet.
-I've included no LICENSE with this repository as some of the scripts may be of unkown origin.
+Scripts too small for their own repository.